 Adding flexibility to packaging choices

 Once she had the recipe nailed down, Marieke embarked on the challenge of developing the branding and packaging for her new cookies.
-Working with B Corp Certified Kingdom & Sparrow, Snackzilla’s impactful and fun branding was born, with strong, bold colours and cartoon monsters on the individual flow packs.
+Working with B Corp Certified Kingdom & Sparrow, Snackzilla’s impactful and fun branding was born, with strong, bold colors and cartoon monsters on the individual flow packs.

 Marieke spent almost a year finding a snack packaging supplier, but the first supplier she found was very expensive, and she had to purchase higher minimum order quantities (MOQs) than she really wanted.